chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/build-a-simple-media-connector/index.md

 ### Notes on Query Options

 - The `options` parameter provides query options set by the UI.
-Currently, only the `pageToken` property is utilized and it only for pagination.
+Currently, only the `pageToken` property is utilized and it is only for pagination.
 - The returned `nextPage` in the `MediaPage.links` is meant to be passed back as `pageToken` during pagination, but it only works in a very specific use-case.
 - The `pageSize` property within `options` is intended to specify the number of elements the UI can display.
 However, it is currently hardcoded and not functional.
 - The returned `pageSize` in the `MediaPage` object also has no effect at present.